-Other features and hazards identified by the Provincial Policy Statement, such as significant woodlands, Areas of Natural and Scientific Interest (ANSIs), steep slopes, core deer yards, etc. have been shown on Schedules B2 and B3.
+Other features and hazards identified by the Provincial Policy Statement, such as significant woodlands, Areas of Natural and Scientific Interest (ANSIs), steep slopes, core deer yards, etc. have been shown on Schedules B2 to B4 and B3Appendix 2.
 These areas are generally only included within the Natural Area designation where they are within or immediately adjacent to features requiring outright protection, or areas that are considered hazardous under Provincial Policy.
 Some adjacent lands within the Pine and Boyne River Valleys are included in the Natural Area designation.